 Google to invest 3 billion euros in European data centres

-Sept 20 (Reuters) - Google GOOGL.O will make an additional investment of 3 billion euros ($3.3 billion) over the next two years to expand its European data centres, Chief Executive Sundar Pichai said in Finland.
+Sept 20 (Reuters) - Google GOOGL.O will make an additional investment of 3 billion euros ($3.32 billion) to expand its European data centres, Chief Executive Sundar Pichai told a news conference in Finland.

 Google's other European data centres are located in the Netherlands, Ireland and Belgium.